WATCH: Governor Cuomo’s Daily Briefing at 11:30 a.m.

 ALBANY, N.Y.
-(WSYR-TV) — Governor Andrew Cuomo holds his daily COVID-19 briefing at the State Capitol at approximately 11:30 a.m.
+(WSYR-TV) — Governor Andrew Cuomo is expected to make an announcement and hold his daily briefing at the State Capitol this morning around 11:30 a.m.

 More from NewsChannel 9: